Bottas denies Hamilton 100th pole in Portugal - RFI

 Both cars were wrecked that day and Russell was furious with the Finn before the pair continued their clash off the track with a bitter war of words.

-Russell will start on the sixth row on Sunday with Pierre Gasly, in an AlphaTauri, and four-time world champion Sebastian Vettel, n an Aston Martin, ahead of him.
+Russell will start on the sixth row on Sunday with Pierre Gasly, in an AlphaTauri, and four-time world champion Sebastian Vettel, in an Aston Martin, ahead of him.

 "It's our best qualifying position in three years so I'm really proud," said Russell.